A former Texas judge turned killer, Eric Lyle Williams’ shocking crimes still captivate the public a decade later.

-His change from respected legal official to death row inmate represents one of the most chilling cases of revenge in American judicial history.
+After orchestrating the brutal murders of three people, including two prosecutors who ended his legal career, Williams’ fall from respected official to death row inmate is one of the most chilling acts of revenge in U.S. judicial history.

-The case raises questions that extend far beyond the courtroom.
-How does someone entrusted with upholding justice become its greatest enemy?
+His story raises a haunting question: how does someone entrusted with upholding justice become its greatest enemy?

 Who Is Eric Lyle Williams?